- Describe a sense of self for infants and toddlers.

 Diverse Learners and Families

-No two infants, toddlers or families will ever be the same in your care setting, and meeting the needs of each infant and toddler can seem like a daunting and impossible task.
-There isn’t one best practice to help children develop a healthy sense of self; it requires multiple experiences over time that are complimentary to the practices and what you do every day.
-A young child’s sense of self during these early years should always be viewed and thought about within the context of his or her important relationships.
+No two children or families will ever be the same in your care setting, and meeting the needs of each infant and toddler can seem daunting.
+There is not one best practice to ensure children develop a healthy sense of self; it requires multiple experiences over time.
+While you will need to pay special attention to helping children develop a positive and strong sense of self this can be embedded naturally within many routines and best practices you do every day.
 As an infant and toddler caregiver, you can support the diverse learners and families in your care by:

 - Providing infants and toddlers predictable routines that emphasize continuity between their home and the care setting